sophiecchen/personal-website/work/ctf-walkthroughs/tryhackme/digital-forensics-case-b4dm755.md

 We can create a disk image with the following steps:
 1. Open FTK Imager and go to `File -> Create Disk Image`.
-2. Choose `Physical Drive` as the selected source and `Microsoft Virtual Disk` as the selected drive.
+2. Choose "Physical Drive" as the selected source and "Microsoft Virtual Disk" as the selected drive.
 Click `Finish`.

-TODO
+3. Check "Verify images after they are created" and "Create directory listings of all files in the image after they are created" at the bottom of the Create Image window.
+4. Press `Add` to open the Select Image Type window, and choose "Raw (dd)."
+Click `Next`.
+5. Enter case details in the Evidence Item Information window.
+Click `Next`.
+6. Enter the Image Destination Folder and Image Filename.
+Click `Finish`.
+7. Press `Start` to create the forensic disk image.
+8. Once the image has been created, check that the cryptographic hashes of the physical drive and the acquired forensic image match.

 <details>
 <summary>What is the UI element of FTK Imager which displays the content of selected files?</summary>